cybercog/laravel-youtrack-sdk/README.md

 ## License

-- `Laravel YouTrack SDK` package is open-sourced software licensed under the [MIT License](LICENSE).
+- `Laravel YouTrack SDK` package is open-sourced software licensed under the [MIT License](LICENSE) by Anton Komarev.

 ## About CyberCog